 PostgreSQL Change data capture (CDC): Who is this guide for?

-Welcome to the comprehensive guide to change data capture in PostgreSQL!
+Welcome to the comprehensive guide to Postgres Change Data Capture!

 This resource is designed to support a wide range of data-focused and data-adjacent professionals who meet two simple requirements: